-28. David, who might be supposed to understand the Donation of God in this Text, and the right of Kings too, as well as our A- in his Comment on this place, as the Learned and Judicious Ainsworth calls it, in the 8th Psalm, finds here no such Charter of Monarchical Power, his words are, Thou hast made him, i. e.
-Man the Son of Man, a little lower then the Angels, thou madest him to have Dominion over the works of thy hands, thou hast put all things under his Feet, all Sheep and Oxen and the Beasts of the Field, and the Fowl of the Air, and Fish of the Sea, and whatsoever passeth through the Paths of the Sea.
-In which words, if any one can find out that there is meant any Monarchical Power of one Man over another, but only the Dominion of the whole Species of Mankind, over the inferior Species of Creatures, he may for ought I know, deserve to be one of Sr. Rob.
-Monarchs in habit, for the rareness of the discovery.
-And by this time, I hope it is evident, that he that gave Dominion over every Living [36] thing, that moveth on the Earth, gave Adam no Monarchical Power over those of his own Species, which will yet appear more fully in the next thing I am to shew.
+- 28. David, who might be supposed to understand the Donation of God in this Text, and the Right of Kings too, as well as our A-in his Comment on this place, as the Learned and Judicious Ainsworth calls it, in the 8th Psalm, finds here no fuch Charter of Monarchical Power, his words are, Thou hast made him, i.e. Man the Son of Man, a little lower than the Angels, thou mad'st him to have Dominion over the works of thy hands, thou hast put all things under his Feet, all Sheep and Oxen and the Beasts of the Field, and the Fowl of the Air, and Fish of the Sea, and whatsoever passeth through the paths of the Sea.
+In which words, if any one can find out that there is meant any Monarchical Power of one Man over another, but only the Dominion of the whole Species of Mankind, over the inferior Species of Creatures, he may, for ought I know, deserve to be one of Sir Robert's Monarchs in habit, for the rareness of the discovery.
+And by this time, I hope it is evident, that he that gave Dominion over every Living thing that moveth on the Earth, gave Adam no Monarchical Power over those of his own Species, which will yet appear more fully in the next thing I am to shew. - 29.
+2. Whatever God gave by the words of this Grant, I Gen. 28. it was not to Adam in particular, exclusive of all other Men whatever Dominion he had thereby, it was not a Private Dominion, but a Dominion in common with the rest of Mankind.

-29. 2°.
-Whatever God gave by the words of this Grant, 1 Gen. 28.
-It was not to Adam in particular, exclusive of all other Men, whatever Dominion he had thereby, it was not a Private Dominion, but a Dominion in common, with the rest of Mankind.
-That this Donation was not made in particular to Adam, appears evidently from the words of the Text, it being made to more then one, for it was spoken in the Plural Number, God blessed them, and said unto them, have Dominion, God says unto Adam and Eve, have Dominion, thereby says our A - Adam was Monarch of the World, but the Grant being to them, i. e. spoke to Eve also, as many interpreters think with reason, that these words were not spoken till Adam had his Wife, must not she thereby be Lady, as well as he Lord of the World?
-If it be said that Eve was subjected to Adam, it seems she was not so to him, as to hinder her Dominion over the Creatures, or Property in them, for shall we say that God ever made a joynt Grant to two, and one only was to have the benefit of it.
+Mankind.
+That this Donation was not made in particular to Adam, appears evidently from the words of the Text, it being made no more than one, for it was spoken in the Plural Number, God blessed them, and said unto them, Have Dominion.
+God says unto Adam and Eve, Have Dominion; thereby, says our A. Adam was Monarch of the World: But the Grant being to them, i. e. spoke to Eve also, as many Interpreters think with reason, that these words were not spoken till Adam had his Wise, must not she thereby be Lady, as well as he Lord of the World?
+If it be said that Eve was subjected to Adam, it seems she was not so to him, as to hinder her Dominion over the Creatures, or Property in them; for shall we say that God ever made a joint Grant to two, and one only was to have the benefit of it?